pupilfirst/pupilfirst/docs/served/markdown_editor.md

 ![This school's icon](/favicon.ico)

-You can also control the sizing of the image:
+You can also control the size of the image:

 ```markdown
 ![This school's icon](/favicon.ico =50x50)